 LaGarde Law Firm handles select breach of contract cases in Texas, Louisiana, and Florida on a contingent fee basis.
 For details on how a contingent fee works, click here.

 You can call us today to discuss your potential breach of contract lawsuit without worrying that you will get a bill for our time.
 Consultations are free of charge and there are no upfront costs at LaGarde Law Firm.
 Call us today, toll free, at 1-866-LAGARDE (1-866-524-2733).
 Richard and Mary LaGarde have a combined 56 years of experience in helping clients with breach of contract lawsuits, arbitrations, and mediations in Florida and Texas.
 Mr. LaGarde is also licensed in Louisiana and has helped clients with contract breach cases in that state.
 Their many years of experience will provide you with priceless help in your contract dispute.
 They will keep you informed every step of the way.
-LaGarde Law Firm has “by-appointment-only offices in Houston, Texas, Naples, Florida, and Lafayette, Louisiana.
+LaGarde Law Firm has “by-appointment-only offices in Houston, Texas and Naples, Florida.
 Call today if you want to schedule an appointment.

 Read our important Disclaimer that applies to this and most other law firm websites.